How do you install a one-off package in NixOS?

 - Can be more complex than simply overriding attributes.

-Method 3: Using nix-build
+Method 3: Using nix-build and nix-env -i

-can be a powerful way to install a one-off package.
+As you suggested, the combination of nix-build and nix-env -i can be a powerful way to install a one-off package.
 This method involves building a Nix expression directly from a URL or file and then installing the resulting package into your user environment.

 Step-by-Step Implementation